 Do you know someone who is addicted to amphetamines and who needs help?
 There are many options available to assist you when it comes to amphetamine addiction treatment.
 The most common methods of treatment for an amphetamine addiction include detox, counseling, behavioral therapy and psychiatric care.
 Many patients will seek long-term psychiatric care to ensure their continued success in sobriety and in living without drugs.

-If you know someone who is addicted to amphetamines, call our helpline at 1-800-895-1695 to talk to a counselor about the addiction treatment options that are available to assist you in recovery.
+If you know someone who is addicted to amphetamines, call our helpline at 800-820-1143 (Who Answers?) to talk to a counselor about the addiction treatment options that are available to assist you in recovery.
 We can help you find local addiction treatment that will suit your needs and can provide you with the support necessary to make a full, lasting recovery.

 Amphetamine Overdose Treatment